aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-bookmarks/update-child-bookmarks/_index.md

 ---
-title: Update Child Bookmarks
+title: Update Child Bookmarks In PDF File
-linktitle: Update Child Bookmarks
+linktitle: Update Child Bookmarks In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Easily update child bookmarks in your PDF files with Aspose.PDF for .NET.
+description: Easily update child bookmarks in PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 110
 url: /net/programming-with-bookmarks/update-child-bookmarks/
 ---

-Updating child bookmarks in a PDF document allows you to modify the properties of specific bookmarks within a parent bookmark.
+Updating child bookmarks in PDF file allows you to modify the properties of specific bookmarks within a parent bookmark.
 With Aspose.PDF for .NET, you can easily update child bookmarks by following the following source code:

 ## Step 1: Import required libraries